 Details Workfare (W) Description of the component Workfare (W) provides individuals with an opportunity to gain work experience and useful workplace skills at a supervised worksite.
 In lieu of wages, W participants receive compensation in the form of their household's monthly SNAP allotment.
 Worksites and worksite agreements are developed and executed by the SNAP E&T provider with non-profit worksites.
 Each E&T provider has signed an agreement with the worksite that outlines requirements for working conditions and requires data exchanges such as reporting participation hours.
 By state law Worker's Compensation insurance must be provided for participants in the Workfare component only for the hours the SNAP E&T participant is contracted to work.
 The hours required for this component are equal to the number of hours equal to the household's allotment for that month divided by the higher of the applicable Federal or State minimum wage.
 Target population Montana's target population is ABAWD participants with limited work experience, prior to exhausting their time limited benefits.

 Criteria for participation Need work experience in key duties associated with a worksite.
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
 E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
-Maximus has two subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead County.
-The Maximus Outreach team conducts outreach to local employers who may be interested in becoming a Workfare site

-for SNAP E&T participants.
-Initial discussions with potential providers include: what it means to be a workfare site and the benefits to the provider, participant, and community, the process for receiving Workfare participants from the E&T provider, and progress reporting for Workfare participants.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+The Maximus Outreach team conducts outreach to local employers who may be interested in becoming a Workfare site for SNAP E&T participants.
+Initial discussions with potential providers include what it means to be a workfare site and the benefits to the provider, participant, and community, the process for receiving Workfare participants from the E&T provider, and progress reporting for Workfare participants.
 If the provider is interested in becoming a Workfare site, the E&T provider works with them to complete the Workfare Agreement.

-Projected annual participation 50

-Estimated annual component costs \$200,600
+Projected annual participation 50 Estimated annual component costs \$200,600